 Beware of QuickPay

 This website serves as a warning to anyone considering doing business with QuickPay Pty Ltd (www.quickpay.net.au located in Narre Warren, Victoria).
-QuickPay is a direct debit company with questionable scruples.
-QuickPay withdrew money from my bank account without permission and demonstrated lax accountablily when they were caught.
+QuickPay is a direct debit company which has lax accountabiliy in my opinion.
+QuickPay withdrew money from my bank account without permission and exhibited a blasť attitude when taken to task about their actions.

 My name is Louis Marshall, I'm a web developer based in Melbourne, Victoria.